sysfce2/godot-docs/classes/class_environment.rst

 - void **set_ssr_fade_in** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_ssr_fade_in** **(** **)**

 The fade-in distance for screen-space reflections.
-Affects the area from the reflected material to the screen-space reflection).
+Affects the area from the reflected material to the screen-space reflection.
 Only positive values are valid (negative values will be clamped to ``0.0``).

 .. rst-class:: classref-item-separator